GoldPepperika/goldpepperika.github.io/README.md

-# starklaxio.github.io
+# goldpepperika.github.io

-This is starklaxio's personal website.
+This is GoldPepperika's personal website.
 Completely rewritten on 2nd December, 2024.